EiriniKot/Intent_Classification_AIDL/README.md

 [Here](https://drive.google.com/drive/folders/1icVLBMryI-TJYI1RTISAy4eIEKPvZPC9?usp=sharing) are the results metrics plots for transformers and all the metrics in a csv:

-Here you can find the mar file:
-!!!!!!

 # Torch Serve

+Here you can see the full steps if you want to skip some of those you can find [here](https://drive.google.com/file/d/1mOtx-0lGSr2GLJ_shWANBMnQVwrHEHi4/view?usp=sharing) the .mar (roberta-base) and skip command 2 and 3:

 Create a conda environment with python 3.10 (it may also work in other python versions but I have not tested in other versions)

-Install all the requirements using this command :
+1. Install all the requirements using this command :
 ```
 pip install -r requirements.txt
 ```